dmalhotra27/kafka-demo/ReadMe.md

      float_col DECIMAL
  		);

-3) Ensure dependencies mentioned in prerequisutes are installed
+3) Ensure dependencies mentioned in prerequisites are installed

 4) Sample Input data (Data transfer from producer to consumer) to be stored in below JSON file inside repository 'kafka-demo' input_data.json